jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ### Messaged User Variables

-These are the variables containing the information about the user that is being messaged, they can be empty is the messaged user is not selected.
+These are the variables containing the information about the user that is being messaged, they can be empty if the messaged user is not selected.
 ```php
 $messagedUserName = "";
 $messagedUserPic = "Default_IMG/person.png";